-Enormous scientific and financial resources are being dedicated to the identification of all human genes, referred to as the sequencing of the human genome.
+The identification of all human genes, referred to as the sequencing of the human genome, involves the dedication of enormous scientific and financial resources.
 The accelerating pace of genetic discovery creates significant opportunities for pharmaceutical and other life science companies.
 The challenge facing these companies is how to derive medically and commercially valuable knowledge from this large accumulation of new genetic information.